 The coast around Budva is no less than 21 kilometers (13 miles) long and has 17 beautiful beaches.

 The combination of this many beaches and a downright superb climate is why this is Montenegro’s tourism epicenter.

 The town enjoys a typical Mediterranean climate.
-With warm to hot summers and mild, comfortable winters, as well as no fewer than 230 days of sunshine, Budva is basically the perfect destination for a beach vacation.
+With warm to hot summers, mild, comfortable winters, and no fewer than 230 days of sunshine, Budva is the perfect destination for a beach vacation.

 This area, however, is not only about the best beaches in Budva.
-The town’s well-filled history and, subsequently, its architecture is well-worth exploring, too.
+The town’s well-filled history and its architecture are well worth exploring, too.

 After the fall of the once-mighty Roman Empire, Budva was ruled by various foreign empires, including the Byzantines, the Serbians, the Venetians, and the Habsburgs.
 After the collapse of Yugoslavia, Montenegro became independent in 2006.
 Budva quickly grew into the new country’s premier tourist destination.

 Nowadays, Budva is somewhat of a cultural treasure chest.
 From Turkish to Austrian and Venetian influences, its various cultural and political influences have resulted in a town with stunning architecture and many monuments.